 2.3 Quality Assurance of the Program of Study 1 2 3 4 5 2.3.1 ngements regarding the program's quality assurance define npetencies and procedures.
-X 2.3.2 - tion in the processes of the system of quality assurance of the , is ensured for Х 2.3.2.1 the members of the academic personnel X 2.3.2.2 the members of the administrative personnel Х 2.3.2.3 the students.
-X 2.3.3 detailed le and / or the regulations for quality assurance, provide information and data for the support and management of the of study. Х 2.3.4 - ity assurance process constitutes an academic process and it stricted by non-academic factors.
-X y the answ ard / indica rer you have provided and note the additional comments you n ator. nay ha ive o n ea ch ard / indica nay ha standa ard / indica ator.
-2 n ea 4 5 standa Manage Effective ator.
-5 X standa Manage Effective design, it It is ens ment of the Program of Study e management of the program of study with regard to its 2.4 2.4.1 Manage Effective design, it It is ensu ment of the Program of Study e management of the program of study with regard to its ts approval, its monitoring and its review, is in place. sured that learning outcomes may be achieved within the l timeframe. red that the program's management and development process ademic process which operates without any non-academic X
+X 2.3.2 tion in the processes of the system of quality assurance of the , is ensured for X 2.3.2.1 the members of the academic personnel X 2.3.2.2 the members of the administrative personnel X 2.3.2.3 the students.
+X 2.3.3 detailed le and / or the regulations for quality assurance, provide information and data for the support and management of the of study.
+X 2.3.4 ity assurance process constitutes an academic process and it stricted by non-academic factors.

-2.4.5 Informat include: ion relating to the program of study are posted publicly and X 2.4.5.1 The provisions regarding unit credits X 2.4.5.2 The expected learning outcomes X - 2.4.5.3 The methodology X 2.4.5.4 Course descriptions X 2.4.5.5 The program's structure X 2.4.5.6 The admission requirements X 2.4.5.7 The format and the procedures for student assessment X 2.4.6 the Diplo rd of the higher education qualification is accompanied by oma Supplement which is in line with the European and onal standards.
-N/A 2.4.7 ctiveness of the program's evaluation mechanism, by the is ensured.
-X 2.4.8 regulated majority ognition and transfer of credit units from previous studies is d by procedures and regulations which ensure that the of credit units is awarded by the institution which awards the ducation qualification.
 X

+Justify the answer you have provided and note the additional comments you may have on each standard / indicator.

+2.4 Management of the Program of Study 1 2 3 4 5 2.4.1 Effective management of the program of study with regard to its design, its approval, its monitoring and its review, is in place.
+X 2.4.2 It is ensured that learning outcomes may be achieved within the specified timeframe.
+X 2.4.3 It is ensured that the program's management and development process is an academic process which operates without any non-academic interventions.
+X 2.4.4 The academic hierarchy of the institution, (Rector, Vice-Rectors, Deans, Chairs and Programs' Coordinators, academic personnel) have the sole responsibility for academic excellence and the development of the programs of study.
+X

+2.4.5 Informat include: ion relating to the program of study are posted publicly and - X 2.4.5.1 The provisions regarding unit credits - X 2.4.5.2 The expected learning outcomes - X 2.4.5.3 The methodology - X 2.4.5.4 Course descriptions - X 2.4.5.5 The program's structure - X 2.4.5.6 The admission requirements X 2.4.5.7 The format and the procedures for student assessment X 2.4.6 the Diplo ord of the higher education qualification is accompanied by oma Supplement which is in line with the European and onal standards. n/a 2.4.7 ctiveness of the program's evaluation mechanism, by the is ensured. - X 2.4.8 regulated majority gnition and transfer of credit units from previous studies is I by procedures and regulations which ensure that the of credit units is awarded by the institution which awards the lucation qualification. - X